edgecollective/p5js-serial/README.md

 Using Chrome, Firefox, or equivalent, open your browser to 'localhost:8080'

-You should see a graphic whose position reflects the integers being sent to the serialport by your microcontroller.
+You should see a vertical bar with a dot, where the position of the graphic reflects the integers being sent to the serialport by your microcontroller.